microsoft/MicroHack/03-Azure/01-03-Infrastructure/02_Hybrid_Azure_Stack_HCI/Walkthrough/challenge4/solution.md

 ![image](./img/4_Create_Secret.png)

-### Task 3: Call the secret withtout providing any credentials
+### Task 3: Call the secret without providing any credentials

-1. Connect via SSH to the Virtual Machine *lin-app-mi*.
+1. Connect via SSH to the Virtual Machine *lin-app*.

 2. Elevate your privileges using the following command: